 Things are moving fast, though, because Juniper is determined to rescue his only remaining family member, a young niece named Clover who is about to be married to Killdeer.

 This book is the first in a planned series (the Nightshade Chronicles), but this book doesn’t necessarily serve as a “set-up” book – you dive right into the action and only passing reference is made to things that I’m assuming will be fleshed out in further books (why do the rats live up to 80 years? what exactly caused Killdeer to be exiled? what was the deal with the Nightshade brothers’ famous and beloved father?).

-Nightshade City has drawn comparisons to Redwall (oh, how I loved those books as a child) and the Gregor The Overlander books by Suzanne Collins.
+Nightshade City by Hilary Wagner has drawn comparisons to Redwall (oh, how I loved those books as a child) and the Gregor The Overlander books by Suzanne Collins.
 I haven’t read the Gregor books (Bart has and really loved them), but the Redwall comparison made me think these books would skew a little younger than they do.

-And while I can see many older elementary school students enjoying them, I think it really would go better for a middle school audience – it’s an adventure story, yes, but this book had far more complexity than that would imply.
+And while I can see many older elementary school students enjoying them, I think it really would go better for a middle school audience – it’s an adventure story, yes, but Nightshade City had far more complexity than that would imply.
 There was so much political maneuvering among the rats and family relationships and difficult decisions to make that you could really have a lot of great discussion about it.
 The writing was much better than I’d anticipated.
 This book really was quite masterful.
 I am amazed to be saying these things about a book about rats and earthworms, but here I am, doing just that.

 There is some vague references to Killdeer’s affinity for women and the distasteful fate that awaits Clover after she’s named “The Chosen One.”
 It is not at all crude or even that noteworthy, but I could see some kids picking up on it and questioning what exactly they’re referring to.